BenoitClaveau/damless/README.md

-# Dam Less
+# DamLess
- Streamify your seb server.
+ Streamify your web server.

+ DamLess is the first NodeJs web server dedicated to streamify all responses.

  [![NPM][npm-image]][npm-url]
  [![Build Status][travis-image]][travis-url]